Bok Tower Gardens is a serene sanctuary not far from the hectic pace and noise of typical Central Florida tourist attractions.

 It would have a carillon in it, and would be designed to fit well with the gardens.

 The Bok Tower is built of Florida coquina stone and Georgia pink marble.
-It contains one of the finest Carillons in the world, with 71 bells.
+It contains a 60-bell carillon, one of the finest in the world.

 The architecture of the tower with its carvings and mosaics is worth the visit alone and would make this one of the most popular Florida tourist attractions even without the gardens.

-The carillon plays concerts at 1 and 3 p.m. daily, and brief musical selections throughout the day.
+Bok Tower features carillon concerts at 1 and 3 p.m. daily, and brief musical selections throughout the day.

 Give quiet thanks to Edward W. Bok when you go.